redstrate/redstrate.com/content/blog/deepvulkan2/index.md

 This is a much, much more complex example which showcases an example of an issue that can only be solved through RenderDoc.
-Download the example application source code, compile it and you will discover a very obvious graphical artifact:
+Download the example application source code, compile it, and you will discover a very obvious graphical artifact:

 <img1>